 If someone inherits an asset rather than buying it, this is called a step-up, and the cost basis is calculated as the value of the investment at the time it was inherited.
 If an investor is gifted shares, on the other hand, the cost basis stays the same as it was when the original investor bought them.
 Meanwhile, if the shares have decreased in value from the purchase price at the time they’re gifted, the cost basis is the new, lower price.

 Why Is Cost Basis Important?

 It’s important for investors to understand how cost basis works when planning for and filing taxes.
 When traders know how much they paid for assets, they can calculate how much they will pay in capital gains taxes when they sell those assets, and decide when to sell each asset.
 Cost basis must be reported to the IRS when filing taxes.

 Cost basis can be complicated to calculate if a trader bought and sold shares on different dates, at different prices.
-If, for example, investors are following the dollar cost averaging investment method, calculating their cost basis can be complex.
+For example, if investors are following the dollar cost averaging investment method, then calculating their cost basis can be complex.

-If traders reinvest money they earn from capital gains distributions and dividends, this changes the cost basis of their assets, and in turn changes the amount of capital gains taxes they will owe.
-In order to lower capital gains taxes, investors must report these reinvestments.
-Otherwise they pay taxes based on the original price, which may be significantly lower than later reinvestment prices.
+If traders reinvest money they earn from capital gains distributions and dividends, this changes the cost basis of their assets, and in turn, changes the amount of capital gains taxes they’ll owe.
+To lower capital gains taxes, investors must report these reinvestments.
+Otherwise, they pay taxes based on the original price, which may be significantly lower than later reinvestment prices.